wit-ai/wit-go/README.md

 ```

 ### Integration tests

+Integration tests have to be executed manually by providing a valid token via `WITAI_INTEGRATION_TOKEN` env var.

 Integration tests are connecting to real Wit.ai API, so you need to provide a valid token: